Centrelink is a government agency that provides income support and other assistance to older Australians.

 What is an Assets & Income Assessment?

-Which Form needs to be filled out depends on the circumstances of the person seeking care:
+The form required will depend on the circumstances of the person seeking care:

 Currently Receiving A Pension

-OWN THEIR OWN HOME
+IF THEY OWN THEIR OWN HOME

-If the person owns, or part owns, their own home (including in a retirement village), then they must complete Centrelink Form SA485.
+If the person owns (or part owns) their own home (including in a retirement village), then they must complete Centrelink Form SA485.

 Form SA485 can be downloaded by clicking here: https://www.humanservices.gov.au/individuals/forms/sa485

-DON’T OWN A HOME
+IF THEY DO NOT OWN A HOME

 If the person going into aged care does not own a home, then no Centrelink form will be required.